lightvector/KataGo/docs/GraphSearch.md

 ```
 Where:
 * $\sum_{a} \pi(a) Q(a)$ is sum-product of the utility estimate Q of the child node the action leads to and the probability of $\pi$ to play that action.
-    This is simply the estimated expected utility of following the policy.
+    This is simply the estimated expected utility of following the policy, and $\pi$ is trying to maximize this.
-* $D_{\text{KL}}(P || \pi)$ is the (reversed)<sup name="footnotesrc2">[2](#footnote2)</sup> KL-divergence, a measure of how different $\pi$ is relative to the prior policy $P$.
+* $D_{\text{KL}}(P || \pi)$ is the (reversed)<sup name="footnotesrc2">[2](#footnote2)</sup> KL-divergence, a measure of how different $\pi$ is relative to the prior policy $P$. $\pi$ is trying to reduce this and stay close to $P$ at the same time as it maximizes utility.
-* And where $\lambda_N$ is a coefficient determining the strength of the KL-divergence term relative to the expected utility that decays at a particular rate as the number of visits N increases.
-As we search more and collect more confident evidence about the utilities of the actions, $\lambda_N$ decays and we become increasingly willing to deviate from the prior policy for smaller estimated improvements in utility.
+* $\lambda_N$ is a coefficient determining the strength of the KL-divergence term relative to the expected utility.
+It decays at a particular rate as the number of visits N increases, so that as we search more and collect more confident evidence about the utilities of the actions, $\pi$ becomes increasingly willing to deviate more from the prior policy $P$ for smaller estimated improvements in utility.
 * The above is true for the PUCT formula for AlphaZero-style MCTS, but various analogous things are also true for other forms of MCTS that use different exploration formulas.

-In other words, the visit distribution of MCTS is itself a "posterior policy", and this posterior policy is an approximation to a smoother policy that starts out with the prior policy P from the neural net and which gradually improves it to maximize expected utility as more visits accumulate and give better evidence of the true utilities of the child nodes.
+In other words, the visit distribution of MCTS is a "posterior" policy that, approximately, takes the prior policy P from the neural net and gradually improves it to maximize expected utility as more visits accumulate and give better evidence of the true utilities of the child nodes.

-Effectively, MCTS is dynamically running a little learning algorithm locally at every node of the tree simultaneously, starting from the neural net's best guesses of policy and utility value, and improving further.
+Effectively, MCTS is running a little learning algorithm locally at every node of the tree simultaneously, starting from the neural net's best guesses of policy and utility value, and improving it further.

 This also gives context to our earlier observations on why the visit distribution can be treated so much like a high-quality policy, and for example why in AlphaZero the visit distribution is a good policy training target for future neural net training.
-Except for the discretization of the visits, it basically is the policy of a continuous learning algorithm that broadly resembles a lot of classical regularized reinforcement learning algorithms.
+Except for the discretization of the visits, it basically *is* the policy of a continuous learning algorithm that broadly resembles a lot of classical regularized reinforcement learning algorithms.

 As an aside, it's also possible to compute the *exact* solution to the above optimization problem and use the resulting exact solution as the policy instead of the visit distribution, which is merely an approximation that converges in the limit.
 This is what the [Grill et. al paper](https://arxiv.org/abs/2007.12509) indeed advocates for, although doing so may come with some challenges<sup name="footnotesrc3">[3](#footnote3)</sup> in practice that aren't accounted for by the theory.

 ### Taking another look at Q
 Let's also dig a bit deeper into what the running statistics in MCTS might mean from this perspective, especially Q.

+Recall that:
-Recall that whenever we visit a node $n$ for the first time, the visiting playout $p$ returns the raw neural net utility prediction $U(n)$ for the game position.
+* When we visit any node $n$ for the first time, the visiting playout $p$ returns the raw neural net utility prediction $U(n)$ for that game position.
-All playouts beyond the first one visiting $n$ will explore one of the children of $n$ and return the raw neural net utility estimate of some descendant of the node.
+* All subsequent playouts visiting $n$ will explore one of the children of $n$ and return the raw neural net utility estimate of some descendant of the $n$.

-Let $\mbox{Playouts}(n)$ indicate the set of all playouts that visit a node $n$, and let $U(p)$ also be the utility returned by a playout $p$:
+Notationwise, let $\mbox{Playouts}(n)$ be the set of all playouts that visit $n$, and let $U(p)$ be the utility returned by any playout $p$.

 Earlier, we defined $N$ and $Q$ for any node $n$:
 > Each node tracks: